How To Keep Binoculars From Fogging Up

 How to prevent condensation inside binoculars

-The simplest method, how to keep binoculars from fogging up, is to make sure that you pick one that is waterproof and O-ring sealed when buying binoculars.
+The simplest method to keep binoculars from fogging up is to make sure that you pick one that is waterproof and o-ring sealed when buying binoculars.
 The best is a rating of IPX-7 or similar.

-Such special binoculars, which are referred to as fog proof, are sealed with o-rings and often filled with inert gas, argon, or nitrogen are used.
+Such special binoculars, which are referred to as fog proof, are sealed with o-rings and often filled with inert gas, argon, or nitrogen.
 With these robust, all-weather-resistant or even immersion-resistant models, there is guaranteed no more internal fogging.

-Do you have normal, non-o-ring sealed binoculars, the following hints help to prevent fogging
+If you have a normal, non-o-ring sealed binocular, the following hints help to prevent fogging

-• Use the binoculars only in good dry weather
+• Use the binoculars only in dry weather

 • Avoid temperature differences